ESTRADIOL

 No, ESTRADIOL should not be taken if you are undergoing surgery.
 You should inform your doctor, and he might ask you to stop hormone replacement therapy about 4 to 6 weeks before surgery to reduce the risk of blood clots.

-ESTRADIOL may cause either weight gain or weight loss.
-It is a common side effect of ESTRADIOL.
-Regular exercise and eating a healthy diet can help prevent weight gain.
+ESTRADIOL may cause weight gain or loss, a common side effect.
+Regular exercise and a healthy diet can help prevent weight gain.